openvinotoolkit/openvino_notebooks/recipes/intelligent_queue_management/README.md

 git clone -b recipes https://github.com/openvinotoolkit/openvino_notebooks.git openvino_notebooks
 ```

-This will clone the repository into a directory named "openvino_queue_management" in the current directory.
+The above will clone the repository into a directory named "openvino_notebooks" in the current directory.
+It will also download a sample video.
 Then, navigate into the directory using the following command:

 ```shell
 cd openvino_notebooks/recipes/intelligent_queue_management